The Evolution of Travelling Waves in a KPP Reaction-Diffusion Model with Cut-off Reaction Rate. I. Permanent Form Travelling Waves: Introduction

 This is precisely the case for the cut-off KPP model that Brunet and Derrida \cite{BrunetDerrida1997} proposed and considered.
 Motivated by the discrete nature of chemical and biological phenomena at the microscopic level, they took a reaction function that is effectively deactivated at points where the concentration $u$ lies at or below a threshold value $u_c \in (0,1)$.
 This case corresponds to the cut-off KPP equation given by \begin{linenomath}

 \end{linenomath} we henceforth refer to this initial-boundary value problem as IVP.
 Brunet and Derrida \cite{BrunetDerrida1997} proposed \eeref{cut-offKPP} as a model of front propagation arising in discrete systems of interacting particles.
 Such systems are for example, lattice models with discrete particles which make diffusive hops to neighbouring sites, and which have some birth-death type of reaction \cite{Liggett2005}.
-In the continuum limit, obtained by allowing an arbitrarily large number of particles per lattice site, Brunet and Derrida \cite{BrunetDerrida1997} conjectured that discreteness in concentration values can be represented by an effective cutoff $u_c$ where $u_c$ may be viewed as the effective mass of a single particle.
+In the continuum limit, obtained by allowing an arbitrarily large number of particles per lattice site, Brunet and Derrida \cite{BrunetDerrida1997} conjectured that discreteness in concentration values can be represented by an effective cut-off $u_c$ where $u_c$ may be viewed as the effective mass of a single particle.
 The idea is that for $u<u_c$, diffusion dominates over growth.
 Although the connection between \eeref{cut-offKPP} and discrete systems of interacting particles is phenomenological, model \eeref{cut-offKPP} remains useful in providing insight into their behaviour.
 Analysing the specific example \eeref{Fisher2}, Brunet and Derrida \cite{BrunetDerrida1997} considered the behaviour of permanent form travelling wave solutions for small values of $u_c$.
-Their main result is a prediction for the propagation speed $v^*(u_c)$ of the \emph{unique} permanent form travelling wave given by \beq \eelab{speed_cutoff_BD} v^*(u_c) \approx 2 - \frac{\pi^2}{(\ln u_c)^2}, \quad \textrm{as} \quad u_c\to 0^+, \eeq which they obtained using a point patching procedure (see also \cite{Kessler_etal1998} where \eeref{speed_cutoff_BD} was compared against numerical simulations of lattice particle models).
+Their main result is a prediction for the propagation speed $v^*(u_c)$ of the \emph{unique} permanent form travelling wave given by \beq \eelab{speed_cutoff_BD} v^*(u_c) \approx 2 - \frac{\pi^2}{(\ln u_c)^2}, \quad \textrm{as} \quad u_c\to 0^+, \eeq which they obtained using a two-region informal point patching procedure (see also \cite{Kessler_etal1998} where \eeref{speed_cutoff_BD} was compared against numerical simulations of lattice particle models).
 This significant result demonstrates the strong influence of a cut-off on the value of $v^*(u_c)$ for small values of $u_c$.
-The same approximation to $v^*(u_c)$ has also been obtained via an alternative variational approach in \cite{BenguriaDepassier2007,Benguria_etal2008}. {Subsequently, a more rigorous approach was employed by Dumortier, Popovic and Kaper \cite{Dumortier_etal2007} who used geometric singularisation, in effect matched asymptotics in phase space, to prove the existence and uniqueness of a permanent form travelling wave with } \beq\eelab{speed_cut-off_Dumortier_etal} v^*(u_c) \sim 2- \frac{\pi^2}{(\ln u_c)^2}+O\left(\frac{1}{|\ln u_c|^3} \right), \quad \textrm{as} \quad u_c\to 0^+. \eeq {All these results have restricted validity to the small $u_c$ limit with specific choices of cut-off KPP-type reaction function \eeref{BDreaction}, the most common based on $f(u)$ given by \eeref{Fisher2}}\footnote{There have been a number of results obtained for other cut--off reaction functions (see for example, \cite{Dumortier_etal2010,DumortierKaper2012}), but we focus on the cut-off KPP-type.}.
+The same approximation to $v^*(u_c)$ has also been obtained via an alternative variational approach in \cite{BenguriaDepassier2007,Benguria_etal2008}. {Subsequently, a more rigorous approach was employed by Dumortier, Popovic and Kaper \cite{Dumortier_etal2007} who used geometric desingularisation, to prove the existence and uniqueness of a permanent form travelling wave with } \beq\eelab{speed_cut-off_Dumortier_etal} v^*(u_c) \sim 2- \frac{\pi^2}{(\ln u_c)^2}+O\left(\frac{1}{|\ln u_c|^3} \right), \quad \textrm{as} \quad u_c\to 0^+. \eeq {All these results have restricted validity to the small $u_c$ limit with specific choices of cut-off KPP-type reaction function \eeref{BDreaction}, the most common based on $f(u)$ given by \eeref{Fisher2}}\footnote{There have been a number of results obtained for other cut--off reaction functions (see for example, \cite{Gordon2007,Dumortier_etal2010,Popovic2011,DumortierKaper2012}), but we focus on the cut-off KPP-type reaction functions.}.
+Expression \eeref{speed_cut-off_Dumortier_etal} was found in \cite{Dumortier_etal2007} to be generic when considering a slightly more general class of cut-off KPP-type reaction functions, namely identical to (8d) when $u\in(u_c,\infty)$ but has $f_c(u)=o(1)$ uniformly for $u\in[0,u_c]$ as $u_c\to 0^+$.